 We are all hypocrites.
 I know I’m a hypocrite.
 I must be: it’s part of the human condition.
 To deny it would be ridiculous.
 And that means I’ve got no right to call anyone else one.

-So I’ve been thinking, I reckon it’s time we stopped pointing the finger at so-called hypocrites.
+So I’ve been thinking, I reckon it’s time we stopped hypocrisy shaming.
 Not only because people in glass houses shouldn’t throw stones (I’ve seen people lose their shit over disgusting Hillsborough related tweets but will openly mock the Munich plane crash) but also because if you want people to adopt and maintain a healthy attitude towards anything – whether it’s trans issues, mental health, bullying, other prejudices – then the massive pointing finger of a hypocrisy witch hunt isn’t the best way to do it.

 The best way to do it, if anyone’s arsed, would actually be to encourage or reward the ‘desired’ behaviour, not to call out the disparity between the desired behaviour and previous undesired behaviour.
 If you’re not prepared to do that even with a Like or a Retweet here and there (because let’s face it, it’s none of our individual responsibility to make other people into better people even though it would benefit us all), then how hard is it to say nothing at all?
 I mean sure, the temptation’s always there.
 I can’t scroll past a dodgy fry up without adding my 2p’s worth and I had some pretty explosive opinions on lip gloss last week.
 But people’s personal growth, or new-found positive opinions shouldn’t always be so easily dismissed because of some mistaken belief or opinion they previously held (unless it’s Piers Morgan the opportunist ship-jumping rat – even a stopped clock is right twice a day).

 I mean, that’s if you actually want people to exist in a more tolerant, healthy, accepting and cooperative society.
-If, on the other hand, you just want to highlight someone’s flaws and mistakes in a public arena under the guise of being a better person than they are… then what does that make you?
+If, on the other hand, you just want to highlight someone’s flaws and mistakes in a public arena under the guise of being a better person than they are and enjoy hypocrisy shaming… then what does that make you?